 We’re very lucky to have a number of England Women cricketers employed as Chance to Shine Coaching Ambassadors.

-Our partnership with England & Wales Cricket Board allows eight of the England’s Women team to act as role models to inspire thousands more schoolchildren – especially girls – to play cricket.
+Our partnership with England & Wales Cricket Board allows nine of the England’s Women team to act as role models to inspire thousands more schoolchildren – especially girls – to play cricket.

-Captain Charlotte Edwards, Lydia Greenway, Jenny Gunn, Danielle Hazell, Heather Knight, Kate Cross, Tammy Beaumont and Lauren Winfield support the aims of Chance to Shine through coaching, training teachers and delivering assemblies.
+Captain Charlotte Edwards, Lydia Greenway, Jenny Gunn, Danielle Hazell, Heather Knight, Kate Cross, Tammy Beaumont, Lauren Winfield and Danielle Wyatt support the aims of Chance to Shine through coaching, training teachers and delivering assemblies.
 Read their biographies here

 They also play a major role in promoting the development of girls’ cricket.
 Last year, the England Women coached over 6,000 girls through Chance to Shine.